-The course is assessed by two examinations, one written and one multiple choice, in May/June of Year 11, as well as by a practical exam.
+The course is assessed by two examinations, one written and one multiple choice, in May/June of Year 11, as well as by an 'Alternative to Practical' paper.

 The course covers five broad areas:

 - 1. Characteristics and classification of living organisms - 2.
 Organisation and maintenance of organisms - 3.
 Development of organisms and the continuity of life - 4.
 Organisms and their environment - 5.
 Practical biology